-The Group appreciates the importance of maintaining a good relationship with its customers to meet its immediate and long-term business goals.
+The Group appreciates the importance of maintaining a good relationship with its customers and suppliers to meet its immediate and long-term business goals.
 The Group values the feedback from customers through daily communication, and address customers' concern in a timely manner.
+For the suppliers, the Group assures their performance for delivering quality sustainable products and services through supplier approval process and by spot checks on the delivered goods.

-During the year ended 31st March 2020, there is no circumstance of any event between the Group and its customers which will have a significant impact on the Group's business and on which the Group's success depends.
+During the year ended 31st March 2021, there is no circumstance of any event between the Group and its customers which will have a significant impact on the Group's business and on which the Group's success depends.
 The account of key relationship with employees and suppliers on which the Group's success depends are set out in the section "Environmental, Social and Governance Report" on pages 16 to 21.